tenniskit/capstone-project-sparkify/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Code released under the MIT License.
-Must give credit to Figure Eight for the data.
+Must give credit to Udacity for the data.